tatejones919/RSI_Correlation/README.md

 ## Analysis

 As aforementioned, the data used for the Treasury Markets were based on the June Futures Contracts so the time period was only for one year when analyzed against the US Dollar Index.
-In the analysis, we were able to note a direct inverse relationship between the 30 Year T-bond + 10 Year T-Note, and the US Dollar Index.
+In the analysis, we were able to note a direct inverse relationship between the 30 Year T-bond + 10 Year T-Note, and the US Dollar Index, proving our hypothesis right.

 ![Treasury Markets vs US Dollar Index](images/daily_rsi_1.png)